 If a QDRO is not entered, the pensions being managed under either the Employee Retirement Income Security Act (ERISA) or the Internal Revenue Service (IRS) will not allow funds to be disbursed to a spouse or a child.
 These include plans using a 401(k) or Roth IRA.
 In fact, most pension plans are managed by either the IRS or ERISA.

 Additionally, the QDRO must comply with the terms of ERISA and/or the IRS.
 For example, if a pension does not vest until a person reaches the age of 65, then the QDRO cannot be used to take money out early.
 Other types of accounts may allow early withdrawals, which could be an option for people who want to give their former spouse money in exchange for another asset like a house or a car.

 When it comes to determining the value of retirement accounts, pension accounts, 401(k) plans, or other assets, an attorney and an accountant will often need to work together to calculate which parts of these accounts are community property and which parts are separate property.

 Because splitting up the assets in a retirement fund is so complicated, it is important to have it done correctly.
 Having to fix a mistake in a QDRO years later can be costly and time consuming, which means that you will want an experienced family law attorney to draft your order.
-At Ashby Law, our Washington family law attorneys understand the rules that govern retirement plans, and will create a QDRO that is done right the first time.
+At Pacific Northwest Family Law, our Washington family law attorneys understand the rules that govern retirement plans, and will create a QDRO that is done right the first time.

 If you are contemplating a divorce or separation, and want learn more about your rights and obligations, call us today at 509-572-3700.